imitelis/Full_Stack_Open_Exercises/part2/README.md

 Note that this part has more exercises than the ones before, so <em>do not submit</em> until you have done all exercises from this part you want to submit.

-**WARNING:** `create-react-app` makes the project automatically into a git repository if the project is not created inside of an already existing repository.
+**Warning:** `create-react-app` makes the project automatically into a git repository if the project is not created inside of an already existing repository.
 You probably do not want the project to become a repository, so run the command `rm -rf .git` from its root.

 ### 2.1: Course information, step6